The Ultimate Guide: How to Grow a Law FirmBusiness Advice & Research

 Search Engine Optimization

-There’s no point to investing time and money in a pristine website if it never gets any traffic.
+There’s no point in investing time and money in a pristine website if it never gets any traffic.
 Search engine optimization, or SEO, helps your website appear in the search results for a wider array of terms, increasing the flow of traffic to your site from users who are searching topics related to the products and services you provide.

 It’s possible to set up a basic SEO strategy on your own, but search marketing can get tricky quickly, so if your site is large or you’re growing quickly, it’s one area where you may be better off working with an agency.